-Carbon monoxide connects with red blood cells, stealing oxygen from your body it has to have to survive.
-It blends with these cells more than 200 times more smoothly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects to red blood cells, robbing oxygen from your body it requires to survive.
+It blends with these cells more than 200 times more smoothly than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets carried to the important organs via the bloodstream.
-In short, carbon monoxide robs your body of oxygen.
+Carbon monoxide, in place of oxygen, then gets carried to the important organs via the bloodstream.
+To put it simply, carbon monoxide deprives your body of oxygen.
 Organs need oxygen; without it, they begin to suffocate.